MicrosoftDocs/azure-docs/articles/cognitive-services/containers/includes/cognitive-services-container-images.md

 #### "Gated" preview

-The following gated preview containers are hosted on the Microsoft Container Registry (MCR), and require an application to access.
-See the following container articles for more information.
+Previously, gated preview containers were hosted on the `containerpreview.azurecr.io` repository.
+Starting September 22nd 2020, these containers are hosted on the Microsoft Container Registry (MCR), and downloading them doesn't require using the docker login command.
+To use the container you will need to:

+1. Complete a [request form](https://aka.ms/csgate) with your Azure Subscription ID and user scenario.
+2. Upon approval, download the container from the MCR.
+3. Use the key and endpoint from an appropriate Azure resource to authenticate the container at runtime.

 | Service | Container | Container Registry / Repository / Image Name |
 |--|--|--|